deanishe/alfred-workflow/_sources/supported-versions.txt

 Alfred-Workflow works with all versions of Alfred 2 and 3, but you must own the `Powerpack`_ to use Alfred's workflow feature.

-All Script Filter features provided by Alfred 2 as of v2.8.3 are supported in the latest version of Alfred-Workflow.
+All Script Filter features provided by Alfred 2 as of v2.8.3 and by Alfred 3 as of v3.1 are supported in the latest version of Alfred-Workflow.

 The :class:`~workflow.workflow.Workflow` class is compatible with both Alfred 2 and Alfred 3.
 The :class:`~workflow.workflow3.Workflow3` class is only